sneh2001patel/distributed_trace_research/README.md

 | Use attention pooling instead of global | +3-5%          |
 | Use deeper MLP head                     | +1-2%          |
 | Increase embeded_dim to 64-96           | +2-3%          |

+## Roadmap
+- [x] Code a  Graph-VAE Encoder
+- [x] Build a decoder that generates DAG traces
+- [ ] Implement a full end-to-end Encoder–Decoder training loop
+- [ ] Provide a research-paper-quality diagram of your architecture